 On August 2, 2011, the Joint Action Group for Space Environmental Gap Analysis (JAG/SEGA) presented a briefing, titled Space Environmental Gap Analysis, to the National Space Weather Program Council (NSWPC), with staff members of the Office of Science and Technology Policy (OSTP) and the Office of Management and Budget (OMB) in the Executive Office of the President present as observers.
 The purpose of the briefing was to present interagency findings regarding space weather observing systems, including an assessment of the current systems and requirements for the next 10 years.
 This report formally documents the findings, including additional explanatory information, by directly capturing key text and graphics from the briefing.
 This introductory section provides background information, the objective and scope for the assessment, and the methodology of how the assessment was conducted (including JAG/SEGA participants).
-Subsequent sections provide additional context and supporting material, to include: a discussion of the relevance and requirements; a summary and description of space weather observing systems; a discussion of the analysis, to include the methodological framework and results; and a summary of the findings from the JAG/SEGA and of the NSWPC.
+Subsequent sections provide additional context and supporting material, to include: a discussion of the relevance and requirements; a summary and description of space weather observing systems; and requirements; and a summary of the findings from the JAG/SEGA and of the NSWPC.